cse110-sp24-group13/cse110-sp24-group13/admin/misc/rules.md

 - Meeting notes will be posted to [location] within [timeframe] after each meeting.

 ## 6. Scheduling and Availability
-- Members will share their weekly availability at the start of each sprint.
+- Members will share their weekly availability on when2meet.
-- If a member cannot attend a meeting, they must notify the team at least [e.g., 12 hours] in advance.
+- If a member cannot attend a meeting, they must notify the team at least 2 hours in advance.
-- [Note any known schedule conflicts here.]

 ## 7. Conflict Resolution
 1. **Direct conversation:** Address the issue privately with the person involved.